Resources

 D:S

-Optical resolution expressed as a ratio of the distance to the resolution spot divided by the diameter of the spot.
+Optical resolution written as a ratio — the distance to a target divided by the diameter of the measurement spot at that distance.

 Deadband